DesperC/Awesome-Splatoon3-Hacking/README.md

 16. Boot up the game

 Text editing is one of the simplest but most effective ways of modding in my opinion.
 I really enjoy making characters just say the dumbest things.

+# Replacing Audio
+This is completely optional.
+If you wanna learn how to actually get into the _hacking_ part of this then skip to here.
+Otherwise follow this tutorial

 # Custom Kits
 Time for your first game hack.
 Weapon kits are stored in romfs/RSDB/`WeaponInfoMain.Product.GAME_VERSION.rstbl.byml.zs`